MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/current-principal-ismemberoffunction.md

 **Arguments**

-* *list of expressions* - a comma separated list of string literals, where each literal is a principal fully-qualified-name (FQN) string formed as:
+* *list of expressions* - a comma-separated list of string literals, where each literal is a principal fully qualified name (FQN) string formed as:
 *PrinciplaType*`=`*PrincipalId*`;`*TenantId*

 | PrincipalType   | FQN Prefix  |